 06/13/2022 Washington D.C.
 (International Christian Concern) – Ebram is the eldest of three children born to a Christian couple in Egypt’s Minya Governorate.
 It is Ebram’s responsibility to assist his father with his chicken-trading business.

-Ebram shared with his Hope House mentor, “When I wake up, I go to get the car for my father to work on, then I go to school.
-After school, I help my father in distributing the chicks and then I go to my lessons.
+Ebram shared with his Hope House mentor, “When I wake up, I go to get the car for my father to work on.
+Then I go to school.
+After school, I help my father distribute the chicks and then go to my lessons.
 On the weekend, I go to buy the bread and feed the chicks and livestock.”

 His mother commented on Ebram’s academic and personal development, saying, “His level is average, and his sister helps him to study his lessons.
 He was naughty, but these days he is calm and helps us at home and at work with his father.”
 Ebram’s teachers and mentors have poured into him over the last few months of his participation in the center, allowing him to deepen his academic and spiritual knowledge.

 Ebram expanded on what he has learned in the discipleship program.
 “I learned through topics and stories.
-I love the story of Noah when he was calling people to enter the ark and people refused, and our Lord descended a flood and people died and Noah lived with his wife and children because he heard the words of our Lord.”
-He has grown in his trust of God and rejoicing at the ways that he sees God’s hand at work in his life.
-“One day I was hoping to fix the cart’s wheel and I didn’t have money to fix it.
+I loved the story of Noah when he was calling people to enter the ark, and people refused, and our Lord descended a flood and people died, and Noah lived with his wife and children because he heard the words of our Lord.”
+He has grown in his trust in God and rejoices in the ways that he sees God’s hand at work in his life.
+“One day, I was hoping to fix the cart’s wheel, and I didn’t have money to fix it.
 God sent someone [who] told me, ‘Come work with me.’
-I worked and I had money and I fixed the wheel and I felt that God hears me.”
+I worked, and I had money, and I fixed the wheel, and I felt that God hears me.”